 Shortly, the scan gets completed.

 Step 5.
-The software lists all the recoverable data through Raw Data.
+The software lists all the recoverable data through Classic, File or Deleted List.

 Step 6.
 Preview the files recovered by the software from the APFS drive.

 So it is proved that Data recovery on Mac’s APFS file system is possible with the help of best Mac data recovery software.
 Further, the software can restore lost & deleted data from an HFS, HFS+, HFS Wrapper, NTFS, FAT & ex-FAT.